stormshadow47/BackendHackathon/README.md

 # API endpoints:

-- GET /api/get-csrf-token/: Fetch the CSRF token (Place it in the header section of Postman with key X-CSRF token)
+- GET /api/get-csrf-token/: Fetch the CSRF token (Place it in the header section of Postman with key "X-CSRF token")
 - POST /api/upload/: Upload a file to AWS S3 bucket.
 (Upload the credntialsfile through post request in Postman)
 - GET /api/file/file_id/: Get file information.
 - GET /api/get-sensor-data/: Fetch the sensor data from the JSON file and return it in JSON format to frontend.